 Couples Therapy Informed by the Work of Harville Hendrix, Terrence Real, John Gottman, Ellyn Bader, David Schnarch, and Esther Perel

 My work in couples therapy and marriage counseling utilizes the theory and practices of Imago Relationship Therapy (IRT), developed by Harville Hendrix.
-I also draw extensively on the approaches of nationally known couples therapists with whom I have trained, including John Gottman, Ellyn Bader, David Schnarch, and Terrence Real.
+I also draw extensively on the approaches of nationally known couples therapists with whom I have trained, including John Gottman, Ellyn Bader, David Schnarch, Terrence Real, and Esther Perel.
 Imago theory helps to explain how the choices we make, in whom we fall in love with, almost guarantee that we will eventually find ourselves in difficult and painful power struggles with our partners.
 As Terrence Real has written, “We marry our unfinished business.”

 Many couples have come for marital therapy while raising children, realizing that in part their focus on the children has subsumed their own emotional and sexual connection.
 Still other couples have come to me seriously questioning whether they should stay married, and for my help in either re-energizing their relationship or assisting them in separating and then rebuilding their lives.